amir-khoshdel-louyeh/federated-learning-simulator/README.md

 # Federated Learning Simulator

-This project provides a simulator for various federated learning algorithms, allowing users to experiment with and compare different approaches to distributed machine learning.
-The simulator includes implementations of several popular algorithms, a simple GUI, and utilities for data handling and aggregation.
+This project provides a simulator for various federated learning aggregation algorithms, allowing users to experiment with and compare different approaches to distributed machine learning.
+The simulator includes implementations of 7 popular algorithms, a simple GUI, and utilities for data handling and partitioning.

 ## Algorithms Implemented

-### FedAvg
-Federated Averaging (FedAvg) is a foundational algorithm in federated learning.
-It works by having each client train a local model on its own data and then sending the model updates to a central server, which averages the updates to form a new global model.
-This process is repeated over multiple rounds, enabling collaborative learning without sharing raw data.

-### FedSGD
-Federated Stochastic Gradient Descent (FedSGD) is a variant where clients compute gradients on their local data and send these gradients to the server, which aggregates them to update the global model.
-Unlike FedAvg, which averages model weights, FedSGD averages gradients, making it suitable for synchronous updates.

-### FedProx
-FedProx extends FedAvg by introducing a proximal term in the local objective function to address heterogeneity among client data.
-This term penalizes local updates that deviate too much from the global model, improving convergence and stability when client data distributions are non-IID (not independent and identically distributed).

-### FedOpt
-Federated Optimization (FedOpt) generalizes FedAvg by allowing the server to use advanced optimization algorithms (such as Adam or Yogi) instead of simple averaging.
-This can accelerate convergence and improve performance, especially in challenging federated settings.

-### FedPer
-Federated Personalization (FedPer) is designed to balance global knowledge sharing with local personalization.
-It allows each client to maintain a personalized part of the model while sharing a common global part, enabling better adaptation to local data characteristics.

-### Secure Aggregation
-Secure Aggregation is a cryptographic protocol that ensures the privacy of client updates during aggregation.
-It allows the server to compute the sum (or average) of client updates without learning any individual client's contribution, enhancing privacy in federated learning.

-### Split Learning
-Split Learning is a collaborative learning approach where the model is split between clients and the server.
-Clients train the initial layers and send intermediate representations to the server, which completes the forward and backward passes.
-This reduces client-side computation and can improve privacy.
+The following aggregation algorithms are available in the `src/aggregation_algorithms/` directory:

+1. **FedAvg** - Federated Averaging (baseline)
+2. **FedProx** - Proximal term for heterogeneous data
+3. **FedOpt** - Server-side adaptive optimization
+4. **FedNova** - Normalized averaging by training steps
+5. **SCAFFOLD** - Control variates for drift correction
+6. **Clustered FL** - Separate models per client cluster
+7. **Personalized FL** - Global training + local fine-tuning

+For detailed documentation on each algorithm, see [`docs/ALGORITHMS.md`](docs/ALGORITHMS.md).

 ## Project Structure
-- `src/`: Source code for algorithms, GUI, and utilities
-- `data/`: Datasets used for training and evaluation
-- `output/`: Output files and results
+- `src/aggregation_algorithms/` - Federated learning algorithm implementations
+- `src/` - Core utilities (data loading, partitioning, GUI)
+- `docs/` - Algorithm documentation
-- `requirements.txt`: Python dependencies
+- `requirements.txt` - Python dependencies

 ## Getting Started
 To keep your dependencies isolated, it is recommended to use a Python virtual environment.
 You can create and activate one as follows: